kirstymcnaught/OptiKeyWiki/Multiple-monitors.md

 OptiKey is designed to work on single monitor setups only.
 Attempting to move it between monitors, or across multiple monitors will almost certainly result in incorrect behaviour.
 This is a common limitation with eye tracking devices and not something I can solve quickly, although I may attempt a solution at some point.

+It is possible to use OptiKey on a monitor with a mirrored setup (both monitor and laptop showing the same screen), but when you first set it up you may experience incorrect behaviour in the size and position of OptiKey.
+To work around this, plug in your monitor, change your display settings to mirror the display and then **restart your computer**.